chalb500/mobile-flashcards/README.md

   * On the command line screen, when presented with a list of options to run the app, press 's'
   * Provide you phone number to receive a text
   * After receiving the text, click on the link in the text to launch the Mobile Flashcards app via Expo

+The Mobile Flashcards app was tested for compatibility with iOS and Android OS's